miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 ### The shader

 So.
-If we want to apply our miter joints to give lines width we'd want to do it in screen space.
+If we want to apply our miter joints to give lines width, we'd want to do it in screen space.
 But we can't do that.
 We can only get the vector to clip space.
 Except we know that to get to screen space OpenGL simply applies perspective and scales with the resolution.
-So we need to do that when before we calculate the miter joints and undo it after.
+So, we need to do that when before we calculate the miter joints and undo it after.

 {{<highlight glsl "lineNos=inline">}}